SK1Y101/AutoBreezeBeats/README.md

 $ nox -s run
 ```

-Simply navigate to $ip:8000, and you'll be met with the web interface,
+Simply navigate to [localhost:8000](http://localhost:8000/), and you'll be met with the web interface,
+(Replace localhost with the IP of the host device if connecting from a seperate machine to the one running AutoBreezeBeats)

 ## Developing